 Our staff is handling this situation with the utmost care.
 We will be using a commercial disinfectant that is proven to kill coronavirus in all homes.
 Our cleaners will be focusing extra attention on commonly touched surfaces such as doorknobs, light switch covers, cabinet handles, etc to ensure they are fully disinfected.
 We will be ensuring any employee who exhibits flu symptoms stays home from work.
-Every cleaner will be wearing gloves and also sanitizing all equipment between each home.
+Every cleaner will be wearing a mask and gloves.
+We will be sanitizing all equipment between each home.

 We also ask that if you have anyone in your home with flu symptoms to please reschedule your appointment.